nzzdev/Q-choropleth/README.md

 - `x`,
 - `y`: `rowIndex` \* `rowHeight`

-The array of hexagons will then be iterated in the `HexagonCHCantonsMap` component, where all the information will be passed to the `Hexagon` component.
+The array of hexagons will then be iterated in the `HexagonMap` component, where all the information will be passed to the `Hexagon` component.
 The function `getPolygonPoints()` will then process those information used to display the polygon.

+#### Geographic Map

+The `entities` property of geographic maps contains a topojson object.
+This object represents all administrative regions.
+Optionally an outline object can be added to give more context.

+The `d3-geo` library is used to create the svg path of each geographic features.
+The `GeographicMap` component is responsible to create the svg object and iterate through each geographic feature.
+The `Feature` and `FeatureOutline` render a single svg path.

 #### Sizing